varunkumardev/amitmerchant1990.github.io/_posts/2020-03-05-route-model-bindings-custom-keys-laravel7.md

 {:.you-may-like}
 > You may also like: [Laravel Route Model Bindings - Implicit Vs. Explicit](/laravel-route-model-bindings/)

-## Route model bindings using custom columns
+## Model bindings using custom columns

 To actually use a different column/field in the binding, you'd just need to pass in the column in the route parameter definition like so.